 I’m a HUGE fan of sidehustles.
 It doesn’t have to take up all your free time.
 You can start a sidehustle that makes you a couple hundred bucks a week with just a couple of hours of work a day!
 That’s pretty fantastic.

 Start a blog, walk dogs, baby sit, house sit, be a youtuber, do just about anything that can bring in income.
 You’ll be able to pay for trips or do fun things with this money and still have your 9-5 income for real grown up things.
+One key to building a side income is doing something that can create you passive income because you can make a ton of money while you’re asleep!

 You do not need a $2,000 couch.
 You do not need a brand new car.